 - To the best of our knowledge, we are the first to propose a decentralized negotiation framework, called DeResolver, for conflict resolution among city services.
-As service conflicts demonstrate high spatiotemporal locality in the physical world, the decentralized resolution allows smart services to mitigate cross-domain conflicts in an efficient and robust manner. - We design a smart automated negotiation algorithm to perform automated negotiation and achieve a Pareto-optimal agreement.
-The automated negotiation algorithm is based on the estimation of how opponent services rank the configurations.
-We assumes that services do not know each other's internal state and utility function, which is different from the previous automated negotiation research, modeling utility functions of the opponents.
-We utilize the ranking of proposals reflected through historical negotiations to improve the accuracy and efficiency of negotiations. - We design a two-level semi-supervised learning algorithm for estimating an opponent's rankings of configurations, the configuration ranking problem is different from state-of-the-art page ranking algorithms, as it is essential to classify proposals into acceptable and unacceptable sets under different states of the city besides providing a quantitative ranking estimation. - Our data-driven evaluation is based on a dataset for vehicles that consists of the GPS locations of 246 surveillance cameras, and an automatic vehicle capture system with more than 3 million records per day.
-The results show that compared to a prioritybased solution, our resolution can achieve a more equitable solution, i.e., only increasing the average waiting time of vehicles, the measurement metric of intelligent traffic light control service, by
+As service conflicts demonstrate high spatiotemporal locality in the physical world, the decentralized resolution allows smart services to mitigate cross-domain conflicts in an efficient and scalable manner. - We design a two-step self-supervised learning module for estimating an opponent's rankings of configurations.
+The configuration ranking problem is different from state-of-the-art page ranking algorithms, as it is essential to classify proposals into acceptable and unacceptable sets under different states of the city besides providing a quantitative ranking estimation. - We design a smart automated negotiation module to perform automated negotiation and achieve a Pareto-optimal agreement, which is based on the estimation of how opponent services rank the configurations.
+The significance of the two modules are not only their novelty but also their synergy.
+The learning module provides the estimation of opponents' acceptable configurations ranked by utility for the negotiation module.
+The negotiation module provides opponents' real actions as training labels for the learning module. - A robust negotiation module is also proposed to handle the estimation errors of how an opponent service ranks the different configurations.
+Different from the previous works that assume a service has complete knowledge of opponents' preferences [11, 35] or learn a robust policy to conduct decision making [46], this robust negotiation module optimizes the worst-case performance of a service when the ranking estimations with errors is used for negotiation. - Our data-driven evaluation is based on a dataset for vehicles that consists of the GPS locations of 246 surveillance cameras, and an automatic vehicle capture system with more than 3 million records per day.
+The results show that compared to a priority-based solution, our resolution can achieve a more equitable solution, i.e., only increasing the average waiting time of vehicles, the measurement metric of intelligent traffic light control service, by 6.8% while reducing the weighted sum of air pollutant emission, measured for environment control service, by 12.1%, and the pedestrian waiting time, the measurement metric of pedestrian service, by 33.1%.